Apr 25, 2023

 The CCPA is a landmark bill that aims to protect consumer privacy rights.
-Large technology companies like Google and Facebook will have less freedom with data harvesting, and consumers will have greater control over the personal information that these companies collect, store, and share.
+Large technology companies like Google and Meta have less freedom with data harvesting, and consumers will have greater control over the personal information that these companies collect, store, and share.

 California has made its name as the cradle of tech since even before the internet boom in the 1990s, with Silicon Valley as the beating heart.
 While startups have been flourishing in other parts of the world, Silicon Valley is still the epicenter of tech and innovation.

-And now, any company that deals with the data of California residents will have to review their practices.
-When the CCPA comes into effect on January 1, 2020, it will be the most restrictive state privacy law passed anywhere in the U.S.
+Now, any company that deals with the data of California residents will have to review their practices.
+It is in fact the most restrictive state privacy law passed anywhere in the U.S.

 Over the past few years, there has been a litany of data leaks and consumer privacy scandals, leaving consumers feeling wary about sharing personal information online.